edgedb/edgedb-js/qb-playground/RFC.md

 # Query builder pre-RFC

+## Generation

+Generation logic should live inside inside edgedb-js so the generation logic is versioned alongside the driver.

+### Generation output

+Option 1: Generate into `node_modules/.edgedb` and re-export from inside the `edgedb` module.
+This is what Prisma does.
+This means the query builder typically won't be checked into version control.

+Option 2: Generate to a file/directory in the local project, e.g. `./generated/edgedb.ts`.
+This can be customizable.

+### Delegation

+The `edgedb` CLI command should scan for a package.json containing `edgedb`.

+1. If found, it should delegate the generation step to the installed package.
+It will pass the connection options to the package as arguments.
+2. If a package.json is discovered but edgedb isn't installed, it can be auto-installed.
+3. If the command wasn't executed inside a JS package (no `package.json` in any ancestor), error.

+### Executable

+The `edgedb` module can contain an executable `generate` command exposed via package.json ["bin"](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#bin).
+Users could optionally call the package's CLI directly with `npx edgedb generate`.
+This doesn't causes clashes with globally installed CLIs, as `npx` doesn't look at the global path.

+### Output location

+Generate definitions into `node_modules/.edgedb` and re-export from `node_modules/edgedb/index.js`.
+This is what Prisma does.

+- Keeps the generated code out of version control.
+- Pro: This lets us define a bunch of TS code in the `edgedb` JS package, then reference it in the `generated` code, and the schema-specific artifacts can be generated to a particular spot in the package.

 ## Type system

 EdgeDB's type system can be represented as either interfaces or branded types, which both support an analog of multiple interitance.